cemc/cscircles-wp-content/plugins/role-scoper/readme.txt

 8. [View more screenshots](http://agapetry.net/news/introducing-role-scoper/)

 == Changelog ==

+= 1.3.60 - 23 Jan 2013 =
+* Fixed : Non-Administrators could not edit posts unless create_posts capability is defined for post type and included in their role (since 1.3.58)

 = 1.3.59 - 14 Dec 2012 =
 * Fixed : Could not add/edit media library items on WP 3.5 (since 1.3.58)